Depreciation Schedule – Free Template

 Depreciation Reducing Balance Method

-Straight line depreciates assets evenly throughout their useful life; the other main method is the reducing balance method.
+Straight-line depreciation depreciates assets evenly throughout their useful life; the other main method is the reducing balance method.

-Reducing rate depreciation is a method that accelerates the depreciation in the early years when the asset is new and has the highest value.
+Reducing balance depreciation is a method that accelerates the depreciation in the early years when the asset is new and has the highest value.
 This provides a greater deduction in the first few years.
 An example is a car; in the early years, it depreciates faster than in the later years.

 What is a Depreciation Schedule?